Cranberry Lake

-Cranberry Lake is a lake on the east branch of the Oswegatchie River in the Adirondack Park in New York in the United States.
+Cranberry Lake is on the east branch of the Oswegatchie River in the Adirondack Park in New York in the United States.
 It is the third largest lake in the Adirondack Park (after Lake George and the Great Sacandaga Lake).
 About 75 percent of the shoreline is owned by the State of New York.
 The 118000 acre Five Ponds Wilderness Area abuts its south shore, and the Cranberry Lake Wild Forest covers much of its remaining shoreline.

 Location

 Most of the lake is in the eastern end of the Town of Clifton, but a small part of the east side of the lake is in the Town of Piercefield and a small part of the west side of the lake is in the Town of Fine.
 The lake is entirely in the south part of Saint Lawrence County, New York.

 On a north arm of the lake is the community of Cranberry Lake.
 On a western arm of the lake in the Town of Fine, is the community of Wanakena, the location of the SUNY-ESF Ranger School.

 Several islands are within the lake, the largest being Joe Indian Island and Buck Island.
 The Cranberry Lake Biological Station, also part of State University of New York College of Environmental Science and Forestry (SUNY-ESF), is located on Barber Point.